9-15th November 2022 - M2 Gallery Surry Hills

 29 July - 9 August 2020

-The Stories of Strangers exhibition explores how art can mean different things to different people through storytelling and wants to know what you see through your unique goggles by inviting you (the 'Strangers') to tell the story you see in the art.
+What do you see when you look at a piece of art?
+Is it different or similar to the person standing next to you?
+Stories of Strangers explores how art can mean different things to different people through storytelling and wants to know what you see through your unique goggles by inviting you (the 'Strangers') to tell the story you see in the art.

-The exhibition encourages visitors to bring their own mobile device (tablet or smartphone) to read the stories of strangers as they peruse the art in the gallery.
+Due to COVID restrictions, you will need to bring their own mobile device (tablet or smartphone) and use QR codes to access the stories written by strangers as you peruse the art in the gallery.

-A few pieces have been brought to life with Augmented Reality (AR) and you'll need your smart device to experience this very cool hidden feature embedded in the artwork.
+A few of the works have been brought to life with an Augmented Reality (AR) extension and you'll need your smart device to experience this very cool hidden feature embedded in these artwork.

 29 July - 9 August 2020